chainofsecrets/enigma-secret-swap/README.md

 Only a bit of ETH (less than 0.01) wil be required to deploy the token swap contract.

-## TBD

-- [ ] Need to get an update on using MathWallet for Testnet testing - _Eric | MathWallet_

-- [ ] There's a reference to a _genesis_ file in the tokenswap module.
-What do we need to do there?

 # Test Plans